-Webinar Subcommittee Member
+Webinar TEAM Member

 Jeanne is a fine artist and upholsterer working in Northern California.
 She opened her first business specializing in slipcovers in 1999.
 Since then she has broadened the business's horizons into modern and traditional upholstery, window treatments, and large scale upholstered sculpture/seating for west coast museums.

 Why did you want to volunteer for the NUA?: I'm excited to help move the industry forward and encourage our members work smarter and better!